On minimal representation-infinite algebras: Introduction

 However, some natural questions remained unanswered e.g.: Can there be gaps in the lengths of the indecomposables?
 Is there a finite dimensional representation-infinite algebra which is smallest with respect to representation embeddings?
 Are there only finitely many isomorphism classes of minimal representation-infinite algebras in each dimension?

-I dealt with the first two questions in two former publications and here I will answer the third.
+I answered the first two questions in two former publications \cite{Bind,Bemb} and here I answer the third.
 To this end we define five families of algebras depending on parameters by a picture of their quivers and by giving afterwards the relations and the possible values of the parameters.

 For the family $A(p,q)$ there is no relation and one has $p,q \geq 0$.
 In the family $B(p,q)$ only the possibilities $p\geq q=1$ and $4 \geq p \geq q=2$ are allowed and the sum of all three paths between the source and the sink is a relation.
 Thus so far we have just the tame canonical algebras.
 In the remaining cases all parameters $p,q,r \geq 1$ are allowed. $C(p)$ has one zero- relation $\rho_{1}\rho_{p}$ which also holds for $D(p,q)$ where in addition the two paths between the source and the sink give a commutativity relation.
 Finally the relations $\alpha_{1}\alpha_{q}$,$\gamma_{1}\gamma_{p}$ and $\gamma_{1}\beta_{r}\ldots \beta_{1}\alpha_{q}$ define $E(p,q,r )$.